 The Google Cloud and AWS both interconnect their data centers and use different networks and partners to deliver content via ISPs to end users.
 They both rely on a range of different products to accomplish this.

 There are differences between what Google Compute Engine and AWS EC2 call their virtual machines.
 With one being called a machine type, and the other being called an instance type.
 These two acronyms are very similar sounding but mean slightly different things depending on who you’re talking about – confusion is sure to arise when users from both of these providers start using each other’s services.

 The naming conventions are slightly different – Google Compute Engine refers to them as machine types while Amazon EC2 calls them instance types.

 So, who really owns this market for cloud servers?
 There are so many options out there these days.
 But what about when it comes down to Google Cloud vs AWS?
 Is there a clear-cut favorite or does each company have its strengths and weaknesses?
 One thing that isn’t in question is the fact that whoever rises from this fight will be a force to reckon with.

-- Google Cloud is cheaper that AWS in terms of pricing.
+- Google Cloud is cheaper than AWS in terms of pricing.

-- AWS has more market share and services that Google cloud.
+- AWS has more market share and services than Google cloud.

-- Google Cloud is better that AWS in terms of instance configuration.
+- Google Cloud is better than AWS in terms of instance configuration.

-- GCP still have to work on customer services.
+- GCP still has to work on customer services.

-So, now you’re at the end of this blog comparing Amazon Web Services and Google Cloud Platform.
-If you want to learn more about these services in depth, do check out Thinkcloudly’s AWS Certification courses and Google Cloud Training courses.
+So, now you’re at the end of this blog reading AWS vs GCP.
+If you want to learn more about these services in-depth, do check out Thinkcloudly’s AWS Certification courses and Google Cloud Training courses.